 4 Evaluation board controller.
 This board is a complete unit allowing a PC to control and communicate with all Analog Devices' evaluation boards ending in the CB designator.
-For a complete evaluation kit, you need to order the ADC evaluation board, i.e., EVAL-AD7452CB, the EVAL-CONTROL BRD2, and a 12 V ac transformer.
-See the AD7452 application note that accompanies the evaluation kit for more information.
+For a complete evaluation kit, order the ADC evaluation board (that is, the EVAL-AD7450ACB or EVAL-AD7440CB), the EVAL-CONTROL BRD2, and a 12 V ac transformer.
+See the AD7440/AD7450A application note that accompanies the evaluation kit for more information.